dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-errors.md

 - Instances of this error

   When the yellow error bar is expanded, each instance of the error is listed.
 Many error types include an exact location in the following format: _\<project name>_ _\<form name>_ Line:_\<line number>_ Column:_\<column number>_.
 If a call stack is associated with the error, you can select the **Show Call Stack** link to see it.
-Examining the call stack may further help you resolve the error.
+Examining the call stack might further help you resolve the error.

   > [!IMPORTANT]
-  > The elements of an error may vary based on the code language you're using.
+  > The elements of an error might vary based on the code language you're using.

 - Help with this error